 There may be more than one care provider helping you manage your opioid use disorder.
-Often, your family doctor or nurse practitioner can provide at least part of your addiction treatment.
-If you need additional help, they can connect you with other care providers who can help you with any other health or mental health care needs you have.
+Often, your family doctor or nurse practitioner can provide at least part of your treatment, including buprenorphine/naloxone.
+If you need additional help, they can connect you with other care providers who can help you with other physical health, mental health, or additional addiction treatment needs you may have.
 They can also connect you with people who can help with things like finding housing, a job, or financial support.

-Provide support and referrals to address the person's primary care, mental health, and social needs.
-If you are not able to provide these on site, you are responsible for facilitating access to them elsewhere.
+Provide support and referrals to address the person's physical health, mental health, additional addiction treatment needs, and social needs.
+If you are unable to provide these on site, you are responsible for facilitating access to them elsewhere.
 Offer applicable referrals for peer-support groups, cultural supports, and vocational and skills training supports.

-Ensure systems, processes, and resources are in place to assist care providers with addressing the physical and mental health care and social needs of people with opioid use disorder.
+Ensure systems, processes, and resources are in place to allow care providers to manage the physical health, mental health, additional addiction treatment needs, and social needs of people with opioid use disorder.
 This includes ensuring care providers have the time and resources required to provide counselling and comprehensive physical and mental health care to people with opioid use disorder.
 Pathways should be in place to facilitate referrals to health and social services when appropriate.

-Percentage of people with opioid use disorder who receive regular primary care
+Percentage of people with opioid use disorder who have a regular primary care provider

-- Denominator: total number of people with opioid use disorder - Numerator: total number of people in the denominator who receive regular primary care - Data source: local data collection
+- Denominator: total number of people with opioid use disorder - Numerator: number of people in the denominator who have a regular primary care provider - Data sources: local data collection, administrative data

-Local availability of comprehensive addiction management program spots that provide culturally safe care for opioid use disorder and address primary care, mental health, and social needs
+Local availability of spots in comprehensive addiction management programs that provide culturally safe care for people with opioid use disorder and address physical health, mental health, additional addiction treatment needs, and social needs

-• Data source: local data collection
+Data source: local data collection

-Quality Statement 4: Information to Participate in Care
+Information to Participate in Care

 People with opioid use disorder are provided with information to enable them to participate in their care.
-If family is involved, they are also provided with this information.
+If their family is involved, they are also provided with this information.

-High-quality care involves a partnership between care providers and the person with opioid use disorder.10 Care providers bring their expertise, and the person with opioid use disorder brings their knowledge of the impact that opioid use disorder has on their life, as well as their goals for management.
+High-quality care involves a partnership between care providers and the person with opioid use disorder.11 Care providers bring their expertise, and the person with opioid use disorder brings their knowledge of the impact that opioid use disorder has on their life, as well as their goals, values, and preferences.
 Information about opioid use disorder can improve the ability of people and their families to navigate the health system and optimize their use of appropriate resources.